25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 A Delegate is a type safe function pointer

-- A delegate type represents references to methods with a particular parameter list and return type.
+- A delegate type represents references to methods with a particular parameter list and return type

 - The `delegate` keyword is used to define a delegate

-- Delegate can be associated with any method with a compatible signature and return type.
+- Delegate can be associated with any method with a compatible signature and return type

 - Methods don't have to match the delegate type exactly.
-Variance (Covariance and Contravariance) can provide flexibility for matching a delegate type with a method signature.
+Variance (Covariance and Contravariance) can provide flexibility for matching a delegate type with a method signature

 - Delegates allow methods to be passed as parameters
 - Delegates can be used to define callback methods
 - Lambda expressions are a more concise way of writing inline code blocks.
 Lambda expressions (in certain contexts) are compiled to delegate types

-- Delegates are analogous to function types provided by functional languages.
+- Delegates are analogous to function types provided by functional languages

 They're also similar to the concept of function pointers found in some other languages.
-Unlike function pointers, delegates are object-oriented and type-safe.
+Unlike function pointers, delegates are object-oriented and type-safe

 _Example:_